 With the linerless options, it’s a lot harder to say which performs the best.
 They’re both super comfortable and breathable, so they’re even in this regard.
 They’re also both fairly good at limiting how much they cling to the thighs and separate compression liners.

-Two subtle details that could be worth considering for you though include each model’s price and the ability to go fully compression linerless.
 The Ten Thousand Interval Short has a better price point and it’s a better model for hiding the goods when going fully compression linerless.
-The Lululemon in the lighter colorways is a little dicey without compression liner altogether.
+The Lululemon in the lighter colorways is a little dicey without a compression liner altogether.

 Which Should You Go With?